nameko/nameko-grpc/README.md

 ### Client

-Example Nameko service that can make GRPC requests:
+Example Nameko service that can make gRPC requests:

 ``` python
 from example_pb2 import ExampleReply